 In areas where gas is drawn from a small collection of Receipt Points, there is a greater likelihood that the FS productive capability will be drawn simultaneously from all such Receipt Points than is the case when gas is drawn from an area having a large number of Receipt Points.
-As a result, the system design for these areas of a small collection of Receipt Points, usually at the extremities of the system, is based on the assumption that the system must be capable of simultaneously receiving the aggregate FS productive capability from each Receipt Point.
+As a result, the system design for those areas with a small collection of Receipt Points, usually at the extremities of the system, is based on the assumption that the system must be capable of simultaneously receiving the aggregate FS productive capability from each Receipt Point.
 However, when the FS productive capability assumption is applied to any collection of Receipt Points, the flows from the other areas upstream of a common point are reduced such that the equal proration assumption (Section 2.6.1.1) is maintained through that common point.
-This results in the system downstream of the common point.
-With the addition of the Nevis-Gadsby Crossover to the Alberta System in 2006, the FS productive capability assumption is no longer applied to the Nevis Lateral.
+This results in the system upstream of the common point.

-The areas on the system where the FS productive capability assumption has been applied in the 2006 design review are shown in Figure 2.6.1.5.
+The areas on the system where the FS productive capability assumption has been applied in the 2007 design review are shown in Figure 2.6.1.5.